Quantum surface effects on quantum emitters coupled to surface plasmon polariton: Discussion and conclusion

 In summary, we have investigated the QSEs on the QE-SPP interactions in a planar dielectric-metal nanostructure.
 We have discovered a mechanism to overcome the dissipation of the QEs caused by the lossy SPP in the presence of the additional metal absorption introduced by the surface-assisted nonlocal optical response, electron spill-out, and Landau damping.
-It is revealed that, with the formation of one and two bound states of the total QE-SPP system, the QEs, with the dissipation being efficiently suppressed, would be permanently correlated to a stable value and coherently correlated in a manner of Rabi-like oscillation in the long-time condition, respectively.
-The QSEs play a constructive role in establishing such a coherent correlation.
-The result enriches our understanding on plasmon-mediated light-matter interactions and is helpful for designing quantum interconnects and network by quantum plasmonics.
+It is revealed that, with the formation of one and two bound states of the QE-SPP system, the QEs, with the dissipation being efficiently suppressed, would be permanently correlated to a stable value and coherently correlated in a manner of Rabi-like oscillation in the long-time condition, respectively.
+In contrast to the results under the classical LRA \cite{PhysRevResearch.1.023027,PhysRevA.109.033518}, our result highlights a constructive role played by the QSEs in establishing the long-distance coherent correlations.
+It is out of one's general belief that the QSE-enhanced loss of the SPP is harmful for it to mediate a long-distance entanglement between QEs.
+The result enriches our understanding on plasmon-mediated light-matter interactions at the nanoscale and is beneficial for applying the SPP in quantum network.